What You Need To Know About Having A Fireworks Night Party At Home

 Photo by Elisha Terada on Unsplash

 People across the country are getting ready for Bonfire Night, with fireworks, sparklers and bonfires all expected to take centre stage at the celebrations.
-With public gatherings for Guy Fawkes Night cancelled last year, it’s likely the colourful displays will be making up for lost time.

 However, whilst these bring joy to many, things can get heated if these pyrotechnics aren’t handled with care, possibly resulting in arguments between neighbours, and potential damage to properties and injuries!